 Propagating Flapjack Succulents

 As with all kalanchoe succulents, you should wear gloves when handling them as your skin can become irritated from the sap from the leaves.
 It is best to propagate after the plant has stopped flowering during the late spring or early summer.
-Although these plants are monocarpic (they only flower once), they're easy to propagate from cuttings.
+Although these plants are monocarpic (they only flower once, and then die), they're easy to propagate from cuttings.
 Here's how:

 - Select a healthy stem and using pruning shears or scissors, cut about a 2-3 inch piece that has a few leaves on it.